touhidrahman/ng-starter-no-semi-four-space/README.md

 `cd <your-project-name>`

-`git checkout <desired-branch-name>`

-- `master`: bare-bone angular project with no framework.
-- `ng-material`: official material library for angular as the UI framework.
-- `ng-tailwind`: tailwindcss for the UI, uses a third-party module to integrate tailwind.
-- `ng-tail-mat`: Uses the power of both tailwindcss and ng-material.
-- `ng-prime`: PrimeNG X library for the UI.
-Uses v10.x which has a rich collection of angular components (MIT licenced)

-2. Once checked out, remove the `.git` directory to remove all the connection to this starter repository.
+2. Remove the `.git` directory to remove all the connection to this starter repository.

 `rm -rf .git`